zerospiel/docs/docs/admin/backup/caveats.md

 > deletes it from both
 > the management cluster and from the cloud storage.

-Optionally, delete the created `DeleteBackupRequest` object from the cluster after `Backup` has been deleted.

 For reference, follow the [official documentation](https://velero.io/docs/v1.15/backup-reference/#deleting-backups).